 Amid Escalating Tension, Ukraine Bans Russian Men From Crossing Its Borders

-Ukraine's President Petro Poroshenko on Friday barred Russian men of military age from entering the country, saying the order was needed to prevent an infiltration in what appeared to be an illusion to Moscow's 2014 takeover of Crimea.
+Ukraine's President Petro Poroshenko on Friday barred Russian men of military age from entering the country, saying the order was needed to prevent an infiltration in what appeared to be an allusion to Moscow's 2014 takeover of Crimea from Ukraine.

-Poroshenko's decree comes days after he assumed martial law powers in Russia following a maritime skirmish in the Kerch Strait that joins the Black Sea and the Sea of Azov through Crimea.
+Poroshenko's decree comes days after he assumed martial law powers in Ukraine following a maritime skirmish in the Kerch Strait that joins the Black Sea and the Sea of Azov through Crimea.
 That encounter saw Russian warships fire on and seize three Ukrainian navy vessels, wounding several of their crew.

 "Today, the entry of foreigners is limited — primarily citizens of the Russian Federation — non-admission of citizens of the Russian Federation aged from 16 to 60, male," Petro Tsygyka, the Ukrainian head of the border service, said in a televised meeting Friday.